cyprianmbau-prog/Akan-names/README.md

 **Technologies used**

-This website is made using  three main technologies:.HTML-builds the basic structure of the pages
+This website is made using  three main technologies:
+                                                    .HTML-builds the basic structure of the pages

                                                     .CSS-styles the pages